MihaelIsaev/FluentQuery/README.md

 # Intro

 It's a swift lib that gives ability to build complex raw SQL-queries in a more easy way using KeyPaths.
+I call it **FQL** 😎

 Built for Vapor3 and depends on `Fluent` package because it uses `Model.reflectProperty(forKey:)` method to decode KeyPaths.